ellapav/decision-tree/README.md

 %--------------------------------------- Data -----------------------------------------%

-The Pima Indian Diabetes dataset found Pima-Data-Adjusted.mat is from the UC Irvine Machine Learning Database at https://archive.ics.uci.edu/ml/datasets.php.
+The Pima Indian Diabetes dataset found in Pima-Data-Adjusted.mat is from the UC Irvine Machine Learning Database at https://archive.ics.uci.edu/ml/datasets.php.
+(Update 2023: dataset can now be found at https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database).
-The first 8 columns are the features and the last column represents the class label ( diabetes = , not diabetic= ).
+The first 8 columns are the features and the last column represents the class label (1 or 0).

+Update 2023:
-Note that we adjusted the data from the database to remove entries with missing data, and these data have been normalized.
+Note that the _original data_ from UC Irvine removed entries with missing data and then normalized the data.
+The Kaggle data contains missing values and is not normalized.

 %--------------------------------------- Goal for Project -----------------------------------------%